Top 35+ Azure Databricks Interview Questions & Answers

 • Third, Delta Lake accelerates data searches through data indexing and caching.
 Fourth, it simplifies data management by fusing streaming and batch data processing.

-38. How do you optimize query performance in Azure Databricks?
+38. How can query performance be optimized in Azure Databricks?

 Ans: